chaos-monkeys/git-chaos/README.md

 - `pip install -r requirements.txt`
   - Recursively installs all packages from requirements.txt to .venv
 - `cd backend`
-- `make migrate`
+- `make database`
-  - Runs all the migrations to the Docker database)
+  - Runs all the migrations to the Docker database as well as populates the database with the fixtures
 - `make runserver`

   - Starts the Python Django webserver